curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 Once I have my lunch pomegranates guaranteed, I'll have to guarantee them for everyone.
 We'll need more pomegranate farms, fruit of devotion.
 We'll need guarantees for the long-term.
 That means educating the masses, socially integrating pomegranate-eating behaviours, institutionalizing pomegranate-eating.
 We'll need to mandate education for pomegranate-eating.
 Those rituals will have to be celebrated in culture.
 Endless songs and dances, books and films must be made to celebrate eating pomegranates.
 Pomegranate-eating must have a heavy influence in government, finance, healthcare, law, defence, education...
 All the major industries.
 All the major institutions.

+It's best to start off with populist grounds.
+We will recognize all the problems that face the common man.
+Explain that I have the solution.
+If only everyone acted in our shared best interests - if only everyone was more similar.
+I would point out all the differences that bring problems.
+The easiest solution, of course, is to get rid of our differences - they aren't necessary, are they?
+Everything will be so much better when we are all the same.
+So we should work on eliminating the differences we see around us.
+Simply destroy the other things.
+It's so easy.
+One at a time, slowly working our way towards our differences in lunch rituals - the end goal.

 We'll need particular pomegranate preparation and eating rituals.
 Lunch will become the central meal and focus of each day.
 The day starts when the first pomegranate seed is eaten.
 Integrating pomegranate into other dishes will be discouraged or forbidden - that will dampen dedication to the purpose.
 Who would really know whether pomegranate is in a dish?
 A slippery slope away from the purpose.

 We'll encounter resistance.
-It's easier to build an identity based on hate than love - survivalist purpose has a hair-trigger.
+It's easier to build an identity based on hate than love - survivalist purpose has a hair-trigger emotional response.
 Those who disagree with pomegranates will question our purpose, advocate for our demise.
 That's fair.
 Likewise, some of us may advocate for violence - first to defend against violent opposition, then to bring down any other resistance.
 No sustainable religion can be overly violent, so we would never openly condone violence.
 But what value is there in proactively eliminating the violence that advances our cause?
 If it advances our cause more than it detracts, in the long term, it's the best course of action.
 We just need to get our propaganda right, so that the vast majority don't associate the religion with violence and persecution.
 Bring the cost of violence down.

 Will I benefit personally? yes, but for virtuous reasons.
 And so will the religious leaders that follow me - equally pious, I'm sure.

 "Ok audience.
 Time for a dialogue.
 Let's chat about this."

+"First, I want to clarify.
+I wasn't talking about your religion, I was talking about the one I just made up on the spot and all the logical steps I would take.
+This is the mirror.
+If you didn't like what you just heard, take a good look in the mirror and work on what you don't like about yourself.
+If you try to break the mirror instead, well, breaking mirrors brings bad karma."

 An avatar slowly forms in front of him.
 Every one of his millions of current audience members forms a pixel in 3d space.
 The face the avatar wears is the average of the audience.
 The clothes the avatar wears is the average of the style of the audience.
 It starts rather bland and average, simple and beautiful.
 No clear gender but maybe slightly male, as his audience is around 55% men at the moment.
 The embodiment of his audience is ready to talk.